plumsiepie/the-sims-4/sims-4-gallery-downloader/README.md

 # TS4 Gallery Downloader
-A UserScript that lets you download households, lots, and rooms directly from The Sims 4 Gallery website.
+*A UserScript that lets you download households, lots, and rooms directly from The Sims 4 Gallery website.*

-Originally created by anadius.
+**Created by anadius.**
 This is an adopted fork maintained by plumsiepie after the original was retired.